cijianzy/CNTK/Examples/Image/Detection/README.md

 ## Overview

 This folder contains an end-to-end demo to try different object detectors, base models and data sets.
-The script will do the following:
+The script `DetectionDemo.py` will do the following:

 * Train a detector on a specified training set
 * Compute average precision per class and mAP on the test set
 * Detect objects in a single image (without using a reader)
-* Filter the detection using NMS (non maximum suppression) and display the boxes on the image
+* Filter the detected objects using NMS (non maximum suppression) and display the boxes on the image

 ## Running the example